Marsel204/Yolo-Inference/readme.md

 ## Files
 - `ObjectDetectionModule.py` — detection class and camera demo.
-- `best.pt` — default model weights (expected in repo root)/ You can also Use your own models.
+- `best.pt` — default model weights (expected in repo root)/ You can also Use your own models .
 - `Requirements.txt` — Python dependencies.

 ## Setup (Windows)